improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 date: 2011-05-19
 tags: [.NET, SQL Server - Internals]
 ---
 One of the first challenges I faced when starting out the development of [OrcaMDF](https://github.com/improvedk/OrcaMDF) was parsing page headers.
 We all know that [pages are basically split in two parts](/deciphering-a-sql-server-data-page/), the 96 byte header and the 8096 byte body of remaining bytes.
 Much has been written about headers and Paul Randal ([b](http://www.sqlskills.com/BLOGS/PAUL/)|[t](http://twitter.com/#!/paulrandal)) has a great post describing the [contents of the header](http://www.sqlskills.com/blogs/paul/post/Inside-the-Storage-Engine-Anatomy-of-a-page.aspx) as well.
-However, though the contents have been described, I’ve been completely unable to find any kind of details on the storage format.
-What data types are the individual fields, and what’s the order?
-Oh well, we’ve always got DBCC PAGE.
+However, though the contents have been described, I've been completely unable to find any kind of details on the storage format.
+What data types are the individual fields, and what's the order?
+Oh well, we've always got DBCC PAGE.

 <!-- more -->